B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 * `завод - Zavod` - "plant", "works" or "factory".
 Often transliterated.
 * `-grad-` -
 * `-sky`
+* valstietis
+* krest'ianin

+## Objectives of Evacuation

+Incoming germans
+Move industry to the rear

+### Destination locations

+Need to raw materials/resurces, electrivity, and housing for workers.

+### Timeline

+1941 June 22 - Attack begins
+1941 June 23 - Military railway schedule introduced, prioritizing
+1941 June 24 - Committee for Evacuation created
+1941 June 29 - Directive calling for mobilization and evacuation 1941 July - Aug. - ~1,350 enterprises evacuated [^Teryoshina]
+1941 Sep - Nov - ~1,243 enterprises evacuated [^Teryoshina]
+1941 Oct 15 - Various high-level councils and committees evacuated to Kuibibyshev

 ## Government Policy, Organization and Planning

 State of Industrial resources and planning before

+Movement of factories during WWI 1915 from Warsaw and Valtic industrial hibs were moved to the read.

 1930s contingency plans